Dynamsoft/barcode-reader-javascript/README.md

 * onNewCodeRead:

-  This event is triggered when a not duplicated new barcode is found. `txt` holds the barcode text result. `result` contains the actual barcode result, including the text result.
-Old barcode will remember for `duplicateForgetTime`.
+  This event is triggered when a new barcode (not a duplicate) is found. `txt` holds the barcode text result. `result` contains the actual barcode result, including the text result.
+Any new barcodes that were found (or any old barcodes that were found) are going to be stored for the duration of `duplicateForgetTime`.

 <br>

 ## Implementation

-You used the js in our site in the helloword which can load other js and wasm files.
+In the HelloWorld sample, you used the min.js hosted on our site, which can load the other required js and wasm files.

 <br>

-When you are deploying your own application, you will need a web server and deploy the resourced under `dist` to your server.
+To deploy your own application, you will need a web server and deploy the resources under a folder named `dist` to your server.

-Required files:
+Required files in `dist`:

 `dbr-<version>.min.js`